ggplots are layered compositions of these various components. To add components to the plot we simply add them with a “+”

 print(p1)

-Now that we have created the plot object p1
+Now that we have created the plot object p1 we can layer

 elements and themes onto it